 When it comes to car insurance, age is a major factor in the determination of car insurance premiums.
 And, generally speaking, your rates get lower as you gain driving experience.
 There are, however, other major factors at play.

-Your car insurance premium may be lower if you drive an older car, however, a car’s age is one factor in calculating your premium.
-Other factors could increase your rate.
-The make, model and year of your car are factors that are taken into account when an insurance company determines your auto insurance premium.
-There are, however, a number of other important factors at play in the calculation of your car insurance premium.
-Among these are your age, how you use your vehicle, and your driving history, and age, just to name a few.
+Your car insurance premium may be lower if you drive an older car, however, a car’s age is only one factor in calculating your premium.
+There are a number of other important factors in determining your auto insurance premium including: The make, model and year of your vehicle, how you use your vehicle, your driving history, and age, just to name a few.

 Your car insurance premium may be lower if you drive an older car.

-Car Insurance Myths #5: Car Insurance Works The Same Way Across All Provinces in Canada
+6. Does Car Insurance Work The Same Across All Provinces In Canada?

 Car insurance does not work the same way across all provinces in Canada.
 Auto insurance is required by law across Canada, however, insurance delivery, rates, coverages and other details vary.
 Some provinces in Canada have public systems and others have private systems.
 Some provinces have higher rates than others.
 Required minimum coverage also varies, just to name a few differences.